 Restless Leg Syndrome Treatment: Home Remedies

 Most home treatments are painless, straightforward, and do not require a doctor’s prescription.
+For instant relief for restless syndrome, you can try over-the-counter medications and supplements that can relieve the pain and symptoms of the restless leg.
+Restless leg syndrome self care includes massaging the affected area, a warm bath, and stretching the muscles.
 But, if you experience severe symptoms, it is better to consult your healthcare provider.

 Iron-Rich Diet And Supplements

 As the primary cause of RLS is iron deficiency, you can rectify it by getting a simple blood test, and your doctor can prescribe oral iron supplements.